grafana/metrictank/docs/cloud/_index.md

 Several examples below have a `<instance URL>` placeholder.
-To identify your instance URL, login at grafana.com and navigate to your Hosted Metrics instance details.
+To identify your instance URL, login at grafana.com and navigate to your Metrics instance details.

-## Using Grafana with Hosted Metrics
+## Using Grafana with Metrics

-Configuring Grafana for Hosted Metrics works the same way, whether you’re using your own Grafana or Hosted Grafana.
+Configuring Grafana for Metrics works the same way, whether or not you’re using Grafana Cloud.

-Once logged into your Grafana, you need to add a data source for Hosted Metrics with the following details:
+Once logged into your Grafana, you need to add a data source for Metrics with the following details:

 **Grafana Data Source settings**